 Use your DNA

-The new MyHeritage DNA testing service ($79 at press time) provides ethnicity reports and shows you whose DNA matches yours.
+The MyHeritage DNA testing service provides ethnicity reports and shows you whose DNA matches yours.
 Those matches might confirm existing relationships in your family tree and even help you discover new relatives.
 If you’ve already tested your DNA with 23andMe, AncestryDNA or Family Tree DNA’s FamilyFinder test, you can upload your results to MyHeritage for free DNA matching.
-For step-by-step instructions, see a tutorial on MyHeritage DNA matching in the January/February 2017 Family Tree Magazine.

-You can search MyHeritage’s large collection of family and local history books, city and county directories, school yearbooks and more, and view search results for free.
+You can search MyHeritage’s large collection of family and local history books, city and county directories, school yearbooks and more.
 Experiment with different search combinations, such as just an unusual last name or a name with a keyword (for example, a place, occupation or spouse’s name).
 Record Matching automatically searches the books for people in your family tree; Data subscribers are alerted when matches are found.

 Save records to your tree